 - A resource representative of elements of architectural or landscape design or craftsmanship with embody distinctive characteristics of a type inherently valuable for study of a period, style or method of construction or development, or a notable work of an influential architect, landscape architect, designer, or builder.

 Based on the resource’s level of significance, the Commission may designate it as an:

 - Individual Landmark: an individual property, improvement or physical feature with significance above the local level.

 - Landmark District: an area with significance above the local level (State or National).

 - Architectural Conservation District: an area with significance at the local level.

 - Protection Area: an area adjacent to and contributing to the physical environment of an Individual Landmark, Landmark District, or Architectural Conservation District.

 The designation process is formal and public.
-In general, the process begins with a complete petition, submitted by 10 registered Boston voters.
+In general, the process begins with a petition submitted by 10 registered Boston voters.
 Contact the Executive Director at BLC@boston.gov prior to starting a Landmark petition.
-The Mayor or a Boston Landmarks Commissioner can also submit a petition.
-If the Boston Landmarks Commission (BLC) votes to accept a petition, the resource - now "pending designation"- is added to the BLC's pending Landmarks list.
+A Boston Landmarks Commissioner or the Mayor can also submit a petition.
+If the BLC votes to accept the petition, the resource is added to the pending Landmarks list.
 The next step is to prepare a Study Report.
-After a Study Report is completed, the Commission votes on designation.
-If approved by the Commission, the Mayor and City Council also vote on designation.
+After a Study Report is completed, the commission votes on designation.
+The Mayor and City Council also vote on designation.